 Most of Western Astrology has been transmitted to us through the Greeks.
 Western Astrology is believed to have originated in Egypt and Chaldea, which is likely the case; however, the system we use was originally recorded and systematized by Greek cosmologists.
 The Hellenistic influence is so strong that it has even found its way into Vedic astrology.

 Greek culture was severely patriarchal, even for its time.
-In Athens, women were excluded from all intellectual discourse and were restricted to the home unless they were accompanied by their husband or other male relative.
+In Athens, women were excluded from all intellectual discourse and were restricted to the home unless they were accompanied by their husbands or other male relatives.
 It stands to reason that their cosmology would also be severely patriarchal.

 I am about to enter into a rather technical discussion; however, I believe that this matter is important to everyone, not just astrologers.
 On my astrology blog, there is an article explaining the humors, temperament, and their relationship to the elements, which may be helpful to read before continuing if you are not an astrologer.
 For the purposes of this discussion, however, the most important thing to know is that the signs are classified along two axes: hot and cold, and wet and dry.
 I explained in the above article that: